zhanggq96/zhanggq96.github.io/_posts/2017-08-06-quickdraw-gifs.markdown

 canvases = np.array(canvases) # T x batch x img_size
 {% endhighlight %}

 You'll notice that in generating the new samples, we used the feed_dict variable from the last iteration of training!
 So is it possible that we are somehow abusing the training images to draw our new images?
 (Well, in some sense, of course we are ... this is machine learning, after all.
-To make the question more precise, is the neural net independently drawing new images based solely off of statistical data from training images, or is it "copying" off of the training images like a university student rewording an essay they found on the internet?)
+To make the question more precise, is the neural net independently drawing new images based solely off of statistical data from training images, or is it "copying" off of the training images, like a university student rewording an essay they found on the internet?)

 Figure 6 of the *draw* paper I linked to earlier depicts a "most similar" comparison of generated images to training set images; indeed, what I speculated upon in the previous paragraph should not be the case.
 I'm not entirely sure to what extent the feed_dict influences the generated images, but just from using the NN and trying different things it seems like it is only being used as a random seed because it has the correct canvas size.
 To back that up, I rewrote the code to use a custom image as the seed for generating all 100 new images: